NVIDIA/NeMo/README.md

 - Click update release when done.
 - Right click on the Asset and select “Copy Link Address” and use in your post.

+# Note about additional Requirments:

+- If you need to add any additional requirements, please add them to the `requirements.txt` file in `requirements` directory.